NijanthanK/Mask-Classification-Using-Neural-Networks/README.md

 security and efficiency of the bank's facial recognition system, adapting to the new normal of mask-wearing in public spaces while maintaining high performance and reliability

+# APPROCH TO THE SOLUTION
+IMPORT REQUIRED LIBRARIES

+READ IMAGES USING IMAGE GENERATOR

+VISUALIZE THE IMAGES

+RESCALE THE IMAGES BY NORMALIZING

+CREATING MODEL ARCHITEHTURE USING VGG19

+COMPILE THE MODEL

+CHECK OVERFITTING

+APPLY DROPOUT,

+FIT THE MODEL

+PLOT ACUURACY AND LOSS

+MODEL SUMMARY

+EVALUAVATION METRICS

+PREDICTION ON TEST IMAGES

+#  Conclusion

+1. **Introduction**: Real-time mask detection using CNNs addresses the bank's facial recognition challenges during COVID-19.
+2. **CNN Architectures**: Model inspired by VGG16, VGG19, or Xception for high accuracy and efficiency.
+3. **Security & Efficiency**: Enhances entrance authentication by detecting masked individuals accurately.
+4. **False Rejections**: Mitigates false rejections caused by face coverings.
+5. **Performance Metrics**: Focus on accuracy, precision, and recall, aiming for over 95% effectiveness.
+6. **Practical Evaluation**: Tested under various conditions to ensure real-world applicability.
+7. **Integration**: Seamlessly integrates with the bank's existing facial recognition system.
+8. **Safety Commitment**: Demonstrates the bank's dedication to safety and security during the pandemic.
+9. **Continuous Improvement**: Regular evaluations to maintain high performance and operational efficiency.
+10. **Adaptability**: Aligns with new mask-wearing norms and regulatory requirements.